Results Registry

 Test TypeExternal Lattice QCD computation + Electron-Ion Collider (planned 2030s)

-PredictionThe entanglement entropy at the QCD confinement boundary scales with the framework's information-density parameter in a specific functional relationship — connecting quark-scale entanglement structure to the same mechanism that produces the DESI dark energy evolution and JWST early galaxy formation predictions.
-The same substrate mechanism operates across scales.
+PredictionThe entanglement entropy at the QCD confinement boundary scales with the framework's information-density parameter in a specific functional relationship, connecting quark-scale entanglement structure to the same mechanism that produces the DESI dark energy evolution and JWST early galaxy formation predictions.

 FoundationBahder (2025) demonstrated the confinement boundary acts as an entangling gate generating maximal spin-position entanglement.
 Kharzeev et al. (2024) developed entanglement entropy as a measurable QCD observable.
 The framework adds the prediction that the scaling relationship connects to the information-density parameter used in cosmological predictions.